GST Rates in India: A Complete Guide for Businesses

 Also Read: What is IGST?
 Full Form, Meaning & How It Works in India

-Input Tax Credit and Impact on GST Rates
+How Input Tax Credit (ITC) Works with GST Rates

 A key feature of GST is the input tax credit (ITC), which allows businesses, including those availing a business loan, to deduct the GST paid on inputs from the GST collected on outputs.
 This mechanism prevents the “tax-on-tax” effect common in previous indirect tax regimes.
 ITC reduces the effective tax rate for businesses, making compliance and cost management more efficient.